The #1 Mobile Ordering Mistake QSRs Make

 You have no idea when your order is actually ready or where it is.
 Some apps send a notification when it’s fulfilled, but most expect you to find your order on a shelf or counter.

 Other times you have to listen, amid the hubbub of a busy restaurant, for a staff member to call your name or order number.
+It's not exactly a pleasant guest experience.

 It’s cumbersome, especially if you’re in a hurry or on-the-go with kids.
 What is the point of ordering ahead and granting location permissions when the experience feels so frustrating?